spyder-ide/spyder/README.md

 ### On Windows:

-- Using one of our [executable installers](https://github.com/spyder-ide/spyder/releases)
+- You can use `pip`:

+    pip install spyder

-- Or installing one of these scientific Python distributions:
+- Or install one scientific Python distributions that come with Spyder:
   1. [Anaconda](http://continuum.io/downloads)
   2. [WinPython](https://winpython.github.io/)
   3. [Python(x,y)](http://python-xy.github.io/)

+We used to produce [executable installers](https://github.com/spyder-ide/spyder/releases), but they were missing required dependencies and with Spyder 3.x we've decided to drop them until somebody comes with a solution for more friendly installers (see #2648).

 ### On Mac OSX: